Francis Reichelderfer

 Francis Wilton Reichelderfer (August 6, 1895 – January 26, 1983), also known as “Reich”, presided over a revolutionary era in the history of the Weather Bureau.
-From 1938 to 1963, Reich guided the organization through World War II and brought modern technology to weather forecasting.
-His greatest strengths were comprehending where meteorology should be going, acting to move in that direction, and then attracting and keeping the talent to make it happen.
+He trained as a U.S. Navy pilot and from 1922 to 1928, was appointed Chief of Navy Aerology because of his meteorological and aviation experience.
+In 1931, he was assigned to the Bergen School of Meteorology.
+From 1938 to 1963, Reich directed the Weather Bureau and brought modern technology to weather forecasting.

 Early history

-Reich was born in Harlan, Indiana in 1895, the son of a Methodist minister.
+Reich was born in Harlan, Indiana, in 1895, the son of a Methodist minister.
 He worked his way through college, rising at 3:30 a.m. to stoke the furnaces and wait tables in a women's dormitory.
 He did not even begin his career as a meteorologist, receiving a BS in chemistry and chemical engineering from Northwestern University in 1917.

-Navy service
+Navy service, 1917–1938

-Reich entered the U.S. Naval Reserve Force, planning to become a pilot, in 1917.
+Reich entered the U.S. Navy Reserve, planning to become a pilot, in 1917.
 He attended the ground school at Massachusetts Institute of Technology, signing up for courses in aerology (meteorology for fliers), expecting to be sent to Europe.
 Instead, he was sent to Nova Scotia to brief submarine patrol pilots on weather phenomena.
 At that time, forecasting had relatively thin scientific foundation, but "Reich," as he was known to his friends, believed forecasting was of crucial importance in aviation and anticipated its development into a more scientific discipline.
-In December 1917, Assistant Secretary of the Navy, Franklin Delano Roosevelt asked Dr. Alexander McAdie, director of Harvard's Blue Hill Meteorological Observatory, to train weather officers for the U.S. Navy.
+In December 1917, Assistant Secretary of the Navy, Franklin Delano Roosevelt asked Alexander McAdie, director of Harvard's Blue Hill Meteorological Observatory, to train weather officers for the U.S. Navy.
 The Navy sent Reich to take the course, thus kindling his interest and launching his career in the field.

 He received training as a U.S. Navy pilot and received his wings, meanwhile providing meteorological support for the first transatlantic flight of the Navy's NC-4.
-In 1919, while assigned to the Naval Air Station at Hampton Roads, Virginia, he encountered Billy Mitchell (US Army general regarded as father of the US Air Force) who was forced to land a light plane on the beach ahead of a squall line.
+In 1919, while assigned to the Naval Air Station Hampton Roads, Virginia, he encountered Billy Mitchell (US Army general regarded as father of the US Air Force) who was forced to land a light plane on the beach ahead of a squall line.
 The experience is said to have impressed Reich with the importance of accurate forecasting and the need for improving the science.